odddollar/Academic-contact-finder/documentation/USER_GUIDE.md

     The application uses a combination of API calls and web scraping to gather publicly available information from Scopus, an academic database, and websites online.

+- **Is the data I input stored or shared?**

+    No, the data you input is not stored or shared.
+The application processes your input only temporarily to search for contact details.
+Once the search is completed and the results are delivered, the input data is not retained or shared.

+- **Is there a limit to how many searches I can perform?**

+    While there is no limit to how many searches can be performed by Scopus API key, the Google API key is limited to 100 search queries per day for free.

+- **Is there any way to copy the results directly to my clipboard?**

+    Yes, clicking the clipboard icon on the right-hand side of the results will copy a formatted version of the results to your clipboard.

+- **Can I search for researchers worldwide, or are there geographic restrictions?**

+    The application can search for researchers globally, provided that their contact information is publicly available by the services used.

+- **Why can’t I find the researchers' contact details?**

+    If the researcher's contact details are not publicly accessible or listed in Scopus, the application will not be able to retrieve the information.

+    Otherwise, ensure that the information you have entered in the search fields is spelt correctly and uses the researchers full name as opposed to nicknames.
+For institutions, use the full name of the institution rather than abbreviations.
+For example, enter the ‘University of Western Australia’ instead of ‘UWA.’

+- **Which Wi-Fi network should I be connected to in order to use this?**

+    To access results from Scopus, you need to be connected to a Wi-Fi network that provides access to Scopus, such as your office network.
+If you are not connected to such a network, the ‘Academic Contact Finder’ will return results from Google Search instead.